Glen Sather

-Glen Cameron “Slats” Sather (born September 2, 1943) is a Canadian ice hockey player, coach and executive.
+Glen Cameron Sather (born September 2, 1943) is a Canadian former ice hockey player, coach, and current executive.
 He is the current senior advisor and alternate governor of the New York Rangers of the National Hockey League (NHL).
 He was the Rangers' general manager until stepping down on July 1, 2015, and then served as their president until April 4, 2019.
+He stepped down from his advisory role with the Rangers on June 26, 2024.

 He is known for coaching the Edmonton Oilers to four Stanley Cup victories during the 1980s.
-He played a key role in attracting the talented players, including Wayne Gretzky, who helped make the Oilers a hockey dynasty at that time.
+He played a key role in attracting talented players, including Wayne Gretzky, who helped make the Oilers a hockey dynasty at that time.
 Gretzky, who became "the most dominant player in the history of the game," credits Sather, along with Walter Gretzky, his father, as his most important mentors.

 Outside the NHL, Sather was instrumental in building Canadian national teams for the 1984 Canada Cup (tournament champions), the 1994 Ice Hockey World Championship (gold Medal winners) and 1996 World Cup of Hockey (finalists).
-Prior to coaching, Sather was a professional ice hockey left winger in the WHA and NHL, playing for several teams over a 10-year period.
+Before coaching, Sather was a professional ice hockey left winger in the WHA and NHL, playing for several teams over 10 years.

+Sather, together with Brian Burke and Darryl Porter owned the Tri-City Americans of the WHL until 2005 when the team was sold in order to prevent the team from moving.
+Sather, Burke, and Porter along with Moray Keith and Jim Bond who held a minority stake, were granted a WHL expansion team starting in the 2006-2007 season in Chilliwack, British Columbia which became the Chilliwack Bruins.
+The team was owned by this group until 2011, when the team was sold and became the Victoria Royals.

 Sather was born in High River, Alberta but grew up in Wainwright, Alberta.
 Sather resides in Rye, New York during the season and Palm Springs, California in the off-season, but also has a home in Banff, Alberta.
 He was inducted into the Hockey Hall of Fame in 1997.
 His nickname is "Slats".